boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-3.md

 With that done the document store and index are good enough to try some much larger searches.
 At the time I had about 20,000 documents that I could index, so I indexed the lot and had a few tests.
 A few thoughts from this.

-1. When searching for things like &#8220;what the internet is talking about right now&#8221; the results are very slow to return.
+1. When searching for things like "what the internet is talking about right now" the results are very slow to return.

-2. When searching for things like the above we don&#8217;t get the result we would expect which would be Digg.com
+2. When searching for things like the above we don't get the result we would expect which would be Digg.com

-3. The ranking can still be pretty stupid at times for example &#8220;reverse image search&#8221; ranks emailfinder.com above tineye.com
+3. The ranking can still be pretty stupid at times for example "reverse image search" ranks emailfinder.com above tineye.com

-4. There is a lot of porn results returned which are rather annoying, for example &#8220;flat&#8221;
+4. There is a lot of porn results returned which are rather annoying, for example "flat"

 All of the above need to be resolved before we can say that this implementation works well and will be the focus of Part 4.